 Design and Technology

 Design and Technology is an engaging, creative and practical subject.
 Our curriculum offers pupils a way to build and apply their imagination and technical knowledge by designing and making products within a variety of contexts.
 It draws on a broad range knowledge from across the subjects and has opportunities to apply other disciplines such as Mathematics, Science, Computing and Art in a meaningful way.
-Design and Technology is taught for 3 half terms of the year which is alternated with Art & Design.
+Design and Technology is taught for 3 half terms of the year.

 The content of each unit is categorised into 5 areas: